ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/p2-setup.md

 {{% notice Note %}}
 You do not need to create a new Vulkan Sample to complete this Learning Path but you can familiarize yourself with the code examples and save them as a reference.
-The Vulkan Sample in the previous step allows you to experiment with AFRC without any coding required.
+The Vulkan Sample provided in the previous step allows you to experiment with AFRC without any coding required.
 {{% /notice %}}

 ### Build Khronos' Vulkan Samples